basecamp/pow/MANUAL.md

 looks like.

 ## Version History ##

+* **0.5.0** (October 16, 2014):
+  * Support for OS X Yosemite.
+Pow no longer uses the ipfw firewall, which was deprecated in OS X 10.9 and removed in 10.10.
+Port redirection is now handled by the pf packet filter.
+  * Upgrades bundled Node version to 0.10.32.

 * **0.4.3** (April 3, 2014):
   * Upgrade Nack to 0.16 to fix issues when requiring the json